The Benefits Of Mulching Your Garden

 The weeds.

 Thousands and thousands of weeds.
-And that is when I begin to lose interest.
-Hey, a girl can only weed a 40 x 80-foot garden so much as the novelty begins to wear off.
-And for some reason, people tend to frown upon dirt as a nail polish option.
+This is when I begin to lose interest.
+A girl can only weed a 40 x 80-foot garden so much as the novelty begins to wear off.
+For some reason, people tend to frown upon dirt as a nail polish option.

 A few years ago, I began mulching my garden…HEAVILY.